 Big Data pipelines have done this since the age of scalability in a more or less informal way.

-Cloud-native development is an example of stream-oriented programming, just generally at a higher level enough to actually be an architectural concern.
+Cloud-native development is an example of stream-oriented programming, just generally at a high-enough level to be more of an architectural concern.

-UI development is an excellent candidate for this paradigm because everything naturally fits a stream: from clicks on a button which you turn into text on a webpage to navigation, views, sequences of dialog boxes (wizards), to the most complex workflows.
+UI development is an excellent candidate for this paradigm because everything naturally fits a stream: from clicks on a button which you turn into text on a webpage to navigation, views, sequences of dialog boxes (wizards), to the most complex workflows you can think of.

 A mouseover is a stream, a dialog box is a stream, a whole app is a stream.

-In JavaScript, most UI libraries or frameworks are conceived for the imperative programming paradigm, so this paradigm is novel.
+Most UI libraries and frameworks are conceived for plain imperative programming, so this paradigm is novel, especially in the web development space.

 target1.data = source1.data